 Djurgården, the green oasis on the edge of Stockholm’s Östermalm district, has been a royal hunting ground and park since the 1400s.
-It’s adored by both Stockholmers and visitors for good reason: it is a peaceful place, located just a short stroll from Stockholm city, where you can find respite from the city hustle and bustle.
+It’s adored by both Stockholmers and visitors for a good reason: it’s a peaceful place, located just a short stroll from Stockholm city, where you can find respite from the city hustle and bustle.
 And for children, Djurgården is filled with fun and delight.

 Stockholm’s legendary amusement park, Gröna Lund, is perfect for giving your kids a day they’ll never forget.
-There are of course a multitude of rides for kids of all ages, with the park having a special section for the little ones.
-There are fast, high, whirly, chilling, thrilling and downright wonderful (and scary!) rides, but also old favourites like the bumper cars, love tunnel, and fun house.
-If you need a breather between rides try your hand at the games – there’s nothing like winning a gigantic bar of Sweden’s favourite chocolate, Marabou, which you will have to wait to open until after you wrangle it back to your hotel.
+There are, of course, a multitude of rides for kids of all ages, with the park having a special section for the little ones.
+There are fast, high, whirly, chilling, thrilling, and downright wonderful (and scary!) rides, but also old favorites like the bumper cars, love tunnel, and fun house.
+If you need a breather between rides, try your hand at the games – there’s nothing like winning a gigantic bar of Sweden’s favorite chocolate, Marabou, which you will have to wait to open until after you wrangle it back to your hotel.

-Grin Llund is Sweden’s oldest amusement park and there are not only rides and games but also a theater and and concerts.
-On the main stage in the center of the park both Swedish and international performers strut their stuff – it’s worth checking listings ahead of time because during nearly 100 years musicians as diverse as Jimi Hendrix and Lady Gaga have performed on the legendary Gröna Lund stage.
+Gröna Lund is Sweden’s oldest amusement park, and there are not only rides and games but also a theater and concerts.
+On the main stage in the center of the park, both Swedish and international performers strut their stuff.
+It’s worth checking listings ahead of time because during nearly 100 years, musicians as diverse as Jimi Hendrix and Lady Gaga have performed on the legendary Gröna Lund stage.

-Once you’ve had your fill of Swedish history head to the zoo, where there is a small petting zoo and a bigger area featuring seals, brown bears, lynx, wolverines, Swedish elk, and even reindeer.
-In total about 75 different species of Scandinavia animals are represented at Skansen, and while the more exotic are exciting to see there’s something wonderful about jumping into the goat enclosure and getting up close and personal.
+Once you’ve had your fill of Swedish history head to the zoo, where there are a small petting zoo and a bigger area featuring seals, brown bears, lynx, wolverines, Swedish elk, and even reindeer.
+In total, about 75 different species of Scandinavian animals are represented at Skansen.
+While the more exotic is exciting to see, there’s something wonderful about jumping into the goat enclosure and getting up close and personal.

-In addition to the centrepiece restored ship, there are ten other exhibitions that focus on life on board the ship, giving insight into another time, when life was very different.
-The cinema in particular, which features a film exploring the history of both the ship and the salvaging of it, is all part of the Vasa bringing history to life.
+In addition to the centerpiece restored ship, ten other exhibitions are focusing on life on board the ship, giving insight into another time, when life was very different.
+The cinema in particular, which features a film exploring the history of both the ship and its salvaging, is all part of the Vasa bringing history to life.
 Today it is also the only preserved seventeenth-century ship in the world.
 And even though it has been on the seabed for 333 years, 95 percent of the ship is original.

 Be sure to stop by the excellent gift shop, one of Stockholm’s best.
 The restaurant serves classic Swedish food at reasonable prices.